Enterprise-CMCS/managed-care-review/docs/technical-design/resovler-design.md

 [Miro link](https://miro.com/app/board/o9J_lS5oLDk=/?moveToWidget=3458764573517610448&cot=14)
 ![createHealthPlanPackage-diagram](../../.images/createHealthPlanPackage-diagram.png)

 Form the diagram above, you can see that `createHealthPlanPackage` resolver calls `insertDraftContract` Postgres handler function to create a new draft contract.

+Notice the arrow coming from the resolver to the handler does not directly connect to the `Prisma ORM` this is because most handlers will do more data transformations and validations before passing them off to the `Prisma ORM` to perform the `Postgres` operation.

-Within the `insertDraftContract` after performing the database operation using Prisma we pass the Prisma model data into `parseContractWithHistory`, which is a function that coverts our Prisma model to domain model before returning data to the resolver.
+After performing the operation the `Postgres` data returned to `Prisma ORM` is passed into `parseContractWithHistory`, which is a function that coverts our Prisma model to domain model before returning data to the resolver.

+Any errors that occurs in the handlers should be returned to the resolver to handle.

+### Feature Flags
+### Parameter Store
+### Email Notifications
 ### Data transformation
 ### Validations
-### Protobuf
+### Protobuf Module
 ### Error handling

 ## Related Documentation